Favourite

 Perky

 Perfume Parlour Perky is an Eau de Parfum launched in 2015.
-Perky opens with Bergamot, Bay Leaf, and Fig, settles into a heart of Musk, Vetiver, and Cedar, and dries down to a base of Hay and Tobacco.
+Perky opens with Bergamot, Bay Leaf, and Fig, settles into a heart of Musk, Cedar, and Vetiver, and dries down to a base of Tobacco and Hay.
 Perfume Parlour's Perky carries a Favourite verdict, a woody-led wear.

 Perky chases Le Labo The Noir 29's fig-and-black-tea woody enigma.
 The juicy fig opening over dry cedar-vetiver and a hay-tobacco base reads true to the brief, but as a budget dupe it lands flatter, with the niche original's smoky tea-leaf depth softened.